hermesdt/ML-coding-challenge-2024/README.md

   - A detailed description and rationale for improvement and next steps in the project.
   - Your code and mock data.

+### Part 4: Making your code available
+- Share your final work with us via git repo link, at the latest 24 hours before your interview (Github usernames: @simonwh, @cshulby)

 ### Evaluation Criteria
 - Understanding of Kin’s functionalities.
 - Creativity and relevance of the improvement.